internationaltouch/internationaltouch.github.io/_policy/event-delivery.md

     1. The FIT Event Delivery team will manage all historical FIT event information by maintaining an [FIT Event Historical Register] that records the details and results of all International events.

 5. Appointments to the Event Delivery team will be made by the FIT Board
-    1. The composition of the Event Delivery team will be as determined by the Event Director.
+    1. The roles and relevant skills being sought for the Event Delivery team will be as determined by the Event Director.
-    2. All vacancies will be advertised separately.
+    2. Each position will be advertised separately.
     3. Applications must submit a cover letter addressing the key selection critera and a resume by email.
-    4. Applicants will be reviewed by a two person panel, with recommendations to be approved by the FIT Board.
+    4. Applicants will be reviewed by an independant panel, with recommendations to be approved by the FIT Board.
     5. Appointees will report to the Event Director or their delegate, and may resign their position at any time.
     6. The Event Director may change the size or composition of the team with the approval of the FIT Board.